openebs/openebs/k8s-demo/tutorial-ubuntu1604-vagrant.md

 This tutorial, provides detailed instructions on how to setup a Kubernetes and OpenEBS Cluster using the Vagrantfile provided in this folder.
 The following types of VMs can be launched:
-- Kubernetes Master (kubemaster-xx)
+- Kubernetes Master
-- Kubernetes Minion (kubeminion-xx)
+- Kubernetes Minion
-- OpenEBS Maya Master (omm-xx)
+- OpenEBS Maya Master
-- OpenEBS Storage Host (osh-xx)
+- OpenEBS Storage Host

 Depending on your need, you can also use this Vagrantfile, to only setup a Kubernetes Cluster or just OpenEBS Cluster or both.
 The number of nodes under each category is also configurable.